Graeme Jardin, MA in Psychotherapy, MBACP

 Training, qualifications & experience

+I have a Masters degree in Core Process Psychotherapy from the Karuna Institute / Middlesex University (2007).
 Core Process Psychotherapy (established in 1982) is one of the original mindfulness-based psychotherapy training programs.

 I am a registered member of the BACP and abide by their code of ethics.